NoIwantyourcode/SimpleFlightController/README.md

 NOTES TO REVIEWER:

-I have had to substitute a few of components due to part shortfa;;es like the ICM-45686 had to substituted with the ICM-45605
+I have had to substitute a few of components due to part shortfalls like the ICM-45686 had to substituted with the ICM-45605